mad-carto/place-semantics/README.md

 - TopicQueryDemo_PlaceBasedSemanticSearch.ipynb (Figure 11)
 - PlaceQueryDemo_PlaceBasedSemanticSearch.ipynb (Figure 12)
 - Interactive maps (.html) for Figure 10 to 12 in folder 03_Visualizations

+## 📚 How to Cite

+If you use this repository, please cite the associated article

+**Article (status: in press / forthcoming)**
+> Gugulica and Burghardt.
+2005.
+“From Public Discourse to Place Semantics: Modeling Semantic Similarity of Places using Geosocial Media Data” *International Journal of Geographical Information Science (IJGIS). * **In Press** DOI to be added upon publication.